 - Heading bush in 1988 on a solo MTB tour of Queensland and the Northern Territory, made it to the tip of Cape York and ended up at Uluru several months later

 - Living in the Victorian High Country (Falls Creek and Bogong Village) for six years, MTB’ing all over the Bogong High Plains almost every day outside of the Winter ski seasons

 - After years of highly enjoyable abuse, lower back surgery put MTB’ing on hold for most of the decade.

 - Rebuilt core while learning to unicycle and exploring the Wombat Forest over several years on mountain unicycles

 - An unexpected second chance to enjoy two wheels.
 WOO-FRICKIN-HOO!

-- Exploring Central Victoria MTB trails on my dream bike – an Ibis Mojo HD.
+- Exploring MTB trails around Australia on my dream bike – an Ibis Mojo HD

 To be continued… fingers crossed!